Connecting to Container Registry from Virtual Private Cloud

 Clone the GitHub repository

-and go to theyc-cr-private-endpoint
+and navigate to theyc-cr-private-endpoint

-script folder:git clone https://github.com/yandex-cloud-examples/yc-cr-private-endpoint.git cd yc-cr-private-endpoint
+script directory:git clone https://github.com/yandex-cloud-examples/yc-cr-private-endpoint.git cd yc-cr-private-endpoint

 -